Wjplatformer/.github-1/profile/README.md

 It is better to place the CDN link **after** your website's stylesheets.

+## Alpine

+Pulse works well with Alpine if you are making static websites.
+The Pulse UI website uses material icons and Alpine to elevate UX.

 ## Appearance

 Pulse UI components are inspired by [Material](https://material.io) but are much more lightweight and friendly to use.
 Pulse uses fewer nested elements to improve developer experience and deliver simple components.
+Ripple effects work smoothly and can be integrated seamlessly through a few lines of JavaScript.
+Pulse is also more customisable.
+The CSS can be replaced easily.

+## Ripple Effect

+Pulse UI uses [Ripplet](https://github.com/luncheon/ripplet.js) to achieve the awesome ripple effect.